fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 |----------|--------------|
 | int      | no           |

-Minimum number of Pods to run for the application.
+Minimum number of pods to run for the application.

-If maximum If `minimum` and `maximum` is set to the same value, autoscaling will be disabled.
+If `minimum` and `maximum` are set to the same value, autoscaling will be disabled.

 Default value:
 ```yaml